GS90/addFC/README.md

 * [Russian](repo/doc/documentation_RU.pdf)

+### Notes

+The workbench is under development.

+If you encounter problems after the update, try deleting the preferences directory:

+`FreeCAD/Mod/addFC/pref`

 ## Installation

 Download the [archive](https://github.com/GS90/addFC/archive/main.zip), unzip it and move the __addFC__ folder to the directory containing all additional FreeCAD modules: